imminfo/ymir/README.md

 ### Cloneset files

-Run `python3 pyymir.py -f` to view all available formats and their aliases.
+> Reminder: run `python3 pyymir.py -f` to view all available formats and their aliases.

 ---

-## Testing

----

-## Benchmarking
+## Benchmarks

 ---